ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[RXX]** The Transaction Pool MUST process an invalid transaction by assigning the transaction an error code and an easily human readable error message and issuing a message minimally consisting of the tuple `(Sender Account, Error Code, Error Message, Transaction)` to the Messaging Capability of the BPI to inform the sender of the transaction failure and its reason.

-In the following, we will discuss the requirements on the Virtual State Machine of the BPI Processing Layer.
+In the following, this document will discuss the requirements on the Virtual State Machine of the BPI Processing Layer.

 Since BPIs are used to verify the correctness of state transitions (see step (6) in Fig. 6.2. above), BPIs will utilize a Virtual State Machine (VSM) for its computations to validate state transitions of state objects; a digital computer running on a physical computer.
 A VSM requires an architecture and execution rules which together define the Execution Framework.